 The Rockport Lime Kilns

 Built of granite and field stone with interiors lined with fire brick, the kilns were enclosed by great wooden, flat roofed sheds.
 Some kilns were topped with iron stacks made of boiler plate.
 Most kilns were wood burning with the exception of the triple “Pets” shown in the drawing.
 These burned soft coal.
 All were loaded with limerock at the top from a trestle built along the back.
 Fires were fed continuously day and night except for a half hour before it was time to “draw” out the kiln every four hours.
-Partially burned lime was hauled to dumps along the Goose River.
+Partially burned lime was hauled

 Through the efforts of Mr. Ambrose Cramer, these kilns, the last surviving evidence of Rockport’s industrial past, were declared an historic site in 1970.
+Under the direction of his widow, Mary Cramer.
+The lime kiln restoration committee was formed in 1976 in order to restore and stabilize the kilns.
+In 1983, a matching grant permitted the preservation of the most unusual triple kilns so that the interior can be seen.

 Top inset: The railroad brought in limestone (calcium carbonate, CaCO3) from the local quarries which was dumped into the top of the kilns to form a charge.